-Note: In order for a Master's Degree student to continue receiving financial aid, he/she must be enrolled in a minimum of 9 credits of regular courses each term for full-time students or 6 credits for part-time students.
-In order to receive a scholarship for academic excellence, he/she must be enrolled in at least 9 credits of regular courses each term.
+- Note: In order for a Master's Degree student to continue receiving financial aid, he/she must be enrolled in a minimum of 9 credits of regular courses each term for full-time students or 6 credits for part-time students.
+In order to receive a scholarship for academic excellence, he/she must be enrolled in at least 9 credits of regular courses each term. - Regular course is a course counted towards graduation requirements(graduation credits).